mats-nk/Arduino/doc/faq/a05-board-generator.rst

 Board generator
 ---------------

-The board generator (`boards.txt.py) is a python script with the goal to ease generating the Arduino IDE's `boards.txt` configuration file.
+The board generator (``boards.txt.py``) is a python script with the goal to ease the generating of the Arduino IDE's `boards.txt` configuration file.

 The script can change common parameters, filter out your favorite boards and manage uncommon options that are currently not available in the IDE menu.